AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/chat-messages.md

+# Message chat

 The `Chat` component provides the following functionality:

 - Send and receive messages, including text, emojis, pictures, voice, video, files, and business card messages.
-- Copy, quote, recall, delete, edit, resend, and review messages.
+- Copy, quote, reply with emoji, pin, translate, recall, delete, edit, resend, and report messages.
 - Pull roaming messages from the server.

 For details about message-related functions, see [Product features](../overview/product-features.md).